ChristopherJones72521/resume/README.md

 - This app will send out a distress signal to a predefined list of emergency contacts with their GPS coordinates

 #### Space Hugs ( WINNER: 2015 NASA Space Apps - People's Choice Award )
-- Using Internet connections and a raspberry pi we can have a user send a message to an astronaut in space, along with a hug
+- Using an Internet connected raspberry pi, users can send a message to an astronaut in space, along with a hug
 - A Raspberry Pi wired to an Arduino triggered servomotors, which pull on Kevlar threads and create tension, simulating a hug from Earth to space